The Sacramento Press Club's Journalism Scholarships

 ONLINE APPLICATION PROCESS

-2. Cover letter.
-Provide a brief letter (one or two pages) explaining your motivation for a career in journalism, what you have already done to prepare for your career, and any related experience outside the classroom.
-The letter should also address your financial need for the scholarship and describe how you meet the eligibility requirements describe above.
+1. Cover letter and resume.
+Provide a resume and brief letter (one page) explaining your motivation for a career in journalism, what you have already done to prepare for your career, and any related experience outside the classroom. for the scholarship and describe how you meet the eligibility requirements.

 In addition to the online process, you are required to have a letter of recommendation from a teacher, academic advisor or journalism workplace supervisor.
 Please request that the person email the letter of recommendation to email@example.com.
 The letter of recommendation must be received by the March 31st deadline.